This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 Collect the pulp of passion fruit and mix it with 50g of sugar and a juice of half a lemon.

 Serve by dressing the ice cream with coulis.

 Tip to Easily cut the mango for decoration

 Cut the Mango by half, being as close as possible to the core.
 Pass the blade of a fine knife between the flesh and the skin of the mango all around the fruit.
 Then make incisions in the length and width of the flesh, so as to make a grid.
 Take half of mango between your two hands and turn the skin on itself : mango cubes appear.
 All you have to do is detach them with a knife.

 Even if it looks like a sunny day has to pay for the rain to come, the summer here is almost there at its peak now.
-You know me now, I am, among other things, Mrs gelato (ice: -).
-I have done it very often, I never get tired of it and especially I test new methods or recipes to share.
-I had already used condensed milk in an ice cream: it gives creamy, sweet and allows the ice not to solidify too much (also practical when you do not have an ice cream maker).
+You know me now, I am, among other things often called Mrs gelato : -).
+I have made it very often at home, I never get tired of it and especially I test new methods or recipes to share with you.
+I had already used condensed milk in an ice cream: it gives creamy texture, sweet taste and allows the ice not to solidify too much (also practical when you do not have an ice cream maker).

-As for example in this ice cream with vanilla and condensed milk or chocolate ice coconut and condensed milk … here it is still a little different because it is almost a classic ice (but with a yellow) enriched and refreshed by the passion fruit juice.
+For example in this ice cream with vanilla and condensed milk or chocolate, coconut and condensed milk … here it is still a little different because it is almost a classic ice cream (but with a yellow color) enriched and refreshed by the passion fruit juice.
 A beautiful balance.